ADA Accommodations for Students

 Examples of Accommodations

 Accommodations are provided to individuals on a case-by-case basis.
-Each individual is unique and each course or examination may impose different barriers to equal access.
-Although not all inclusive, the following list contains examples of some of the most frequently requested accommodations.
+Each individual is unique, and each course may impose different barriers to equal access.
+To the extent possible, the University will maintain a barrier-free web site.

 Accommodations for Educational Program

-- For all students with hearing or speech disabilities, Excelsior provides TTY to facilitate telephone communication with the College.
+For all students with hearing or speech disabilities, Excelsior provides TTY to facilitate telephone communication with the University.
 Students may also use a telephone relay service or may communicate through email, the My Message Center, or correspondence.

-- The appropriate faculty will consider requests for substitution or waiver of specific degree requirements, provided that substitution or waiver does not alter the academic integrity of the degree.
-The College is not required to substitute courses or examinations considered fundamental to the academic program but it will consider possible course or examination substitutions (if disability proves to be a barrier to fulfillment of the course or examination in question).
+The appropriate faculty will consider requests for substitution or waiver of specific degree requirements, provided that substitution or waiver does not alter the academic integrity of the degree.
+The University is not required to allow substitutions for courses or examinations considered fundamental to the academic program, but it will consider possible course or examination substitutions (if disability proves to be a barrier to fulfillment of the course or examination in question).
 The feasibility for available alternatives will be considered and faculty will determine whether a course or examination substitution is possible without lowering academic standards or requiring substantial program alteration.

 - Special mechanical devices (limited)